zachpino/realtimespace/week5/scope.md

 -----

 A fundamental aspect of working with D3 is the idea *scales*, which use *domains* and *ranges* to manage visualization intent.
+We will use these to work with the [megacity dataset](dataset.md).

 - A *domain* is the boundaries of our data.
 For instance, if our dataset comprised timestamps collected all day, our domain might be -12 to 12.
 - A *range* is the boundaries of our data's intended representation.
 If we wanted those timestamps to fit into a 100px graphic, our range would be 0 to 100.